HanahhJoice/SQLPractice/README.md

 # SQLPractice
-How is SQL used in daily small tasks
+How is SQL used in daily tasks